HTML and CSS Fish Animation Tutorial

 }

-We set the height property to 100vh so that the body always occupies the full height of the browser window.
-The background is set to a light blue (hex code #7fc3ff).
+So you need to set the body height to 100vh.
+This means that the body always cover the full height of the browser window.

 .fish{